msakrejda/attr_pouch/README.md

 Note that your encoder and decoder do have access to the field object, which includes name, type, and any options you've configured in the field definition.
+Option names are not checked by `attr_vault`, so custom decoder or encoder options are possible.

 When an encoder or decoder is specified via symbol, it will only work for fields whose type is declared to be exactly that symbol.
 When specified via class, it will also be used to encode and decode any fields whose declared type is a subclass of the encoder/decoder class.

 This can be illustrated via the last built-in codec, for `Sequel::Model` objects: